ephos/PSSummit2023-LinuxShells/demo/4-Crescendo/crescendo.md

 # PowerShell Crescendo

 From the help file `about_Crescendo`:
-"The PowerShell Crescendo module provides a novel way to create proxy functions for native commands via JSON configuration files."
+> "The PowerShell Crescendo module provides a novel way to create proxy functions for native commands via JSON configuration files."

+and...

 > _"Yeah, but your scientists were so preoccupied with whether or not they could, they didn't stop to think if they should." -Dr. Ian Malcolm_